SugarDarius/anzen/README.md

 #### `segments?: TSegments`

 [Dynamic route segments](https://nextjs.org/docs/app/building-your-application/routing/route-handlers#dynamic-route-segments) used for the route handler path.
-By design it will handler if the segments are a `Promise` or not.
+By design it will handle if the segments are a `Promise` or not.

 Please note the expected input is a `StandardSchemaDictionary`.